Frequently Asked Questions

 Do allied travel professionals need a license for each state?

-Yes, allied travel professionals must hold an active license for each state in which they plan to work.
-Licensing requirements vary significantly by discipline—radiologic technologists, respiratory therapists, physical therapists, and lab professionals may need state-issued credentials, national certifications, or both.
-It's important to check whether your specialty is governed by a national board (like ARRT or ASCP) and to verify lead time for license processing before accepting an assignment.
+Yes, allied travel professionals must hold an active license in each state where they plan to work.
+Requirements differ by discipline — for example, radiologic technologists, respiratory therapists, physical therapists, and laboratory professionals may need state-specific credentials, national board certifications, or both.

 How soon can an allied travel professionals start after applying?